Inspecting Server Certificate

 Certificate Errors

-Fiddler Everywhere will automatically respect server certificate errors (with HTTPS > Ignore server certificate errors disabled by default) and show error indicators.
-The certificate error indicator is in the form of a red triangle on top of the session's list icon and as a Certificate Error note in the Response Inspector.
+Fiddler Everywhere will automatically detect server certificate errors and show error indicators.
+The certificate error indicator is a red triangle on the session's list icon and as a Certificate Error note in the Response Inspector.

 A typical use case for the Ignore server certificate errors option will be certificate validation errors on macOS while trying to access